electron/build-tools/README.md

 code, compile-time options, and so on.
 See `e init --help` for in-depth details.

-Each build config must have a name.
-Names are chosen by you and are a mnemonic when switching between build configs with `e use <name>`.
+Each build config has a name, chosen by you to use as a mnemonic when switching between build configs with `e use <name>`.
+This is the name's only purpose, so choose whatever you find easiest to work with &mdash;
+whether it's `electron`, `6-1-x--testing`, or `chocolate-onion-popsicle`.

 Each build also needs a root directory.
-All the source code and built files will be stored somewhere inside root.
-The default is `$PWD/electron`;
-however, you can specify any directory with `--root=/some/path`.
-If you want to make multiple build types of the same branch, build configs can share a root.
+All the source code and built files will be stored somewhere beneath it. `e init` uses `$PWD/electron` by default, but you can choose your own with `--root=/some/path`.
+If you want to make multiple build types of the same branch, you can reuse an existing root to share it between build configs.

 As an example, let's say you're starting from scratch and want both testing and release builds of the master branch in `electron/electron`.
 You might do this:

 ```
+# making 'release' and 'testing' builds from master

 $ e init master-testing -i testing --root=~/src/electron
 Creating '~/src/electron'
 New build config 'master-testing' created
 Now using config 'master-testing'
 $ e show current
-'master-testing'
+master-testing

 $ e init master-release -i release --root=~/src/electron
 INFO Root '~/src/electron' already exists.
-INFO (OK if you're using $root for multiple build configs)
+INFO (OK if you are sharing $root between multiple build configs)
 New build config 'master-release' created
 Now using config 'master-release'

 $ e show configs
-master-release
+* master-release
   master-testing

 $ e show current
 master-release